David Peralta Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in the league.
+- The White Sox pitching staff is sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.59 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox's 4.59 team ERA ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (96 total, 1.4 per game).
+- White Sox pitchers combine to allow 96 total home runs at a clip of 1.4 per game (second-most in the league).

-- Clevinger (3-4) gets the starting nod for the White Sox in his 12th start of the season.
-He's put together a 4.19 ERA in 58 2/3 innings pitched, with 48 strikeouts.
+- Cease makes the start for the White Sox, his 15th of the season.
+He is 3-3 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the New York Yankees, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.
+- The right-hander's last appearance was on Saturday against the Miami Marlins, when he tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.